Health Safety and Environment

 Make cities and human settlements inclusive, safe, resilient, and sustainable.

-- We will invest in the community and environment through our Community Partnerships Program
+• We will invest in the community through our Community Partnerships Program (CPP)

-- We will review our environmental footprint with a view to setting biodiversity targets by 2025
+• We will review our environmental footprint with a view to setting biodiversity targets by end-2025

-As a leader in the Australian energy sector, we have a responsibility to help build better cities for our customers and to support the local communities we serve.
+As a leader in the Australian energy sector, we have a responsibility to contribute to better cities for our customers and to support the local communities we serve.

 Responsible Consumption and Production